-HRWC and a team of researchers and public health managers are pursuing an innovative approach to detect failed septic systems that may reduce pollutants entering the Huron River and yield a cost-effective approach for county health departments to monitor and rectify problem septic systems.
+HRWC and a team of researchers and public health managers studied a new method for detecting failed septic systems to reduce pollutants entering the Huron River and yield a cost-effective approach for county health departments to monitor and rectify problem septic systems.

 Pollutants from failing septic systems — pathogens and phosphorus — play a role in the health of the Huron River and its tributary streams located in rural areas.
 In fact, one of the more perplexing questions about water pollution in this river has been “how much of a problem are failing septics?”
 Preliminary work by HRWC and others shows that, potentially, the highest concentrations of phosphorus entering the middle Huron (where a TMDL mandates phosphorus reduction) are from failing septic systems.